VijaiSankar2006/cpp-primer-5th-edition-solutions/Part_1_The_Basics/chapter_4_expressions/notes.md

 >   if expression yeilds a lvalue, then the type is a reference as lvalue is nothing but a reference
 >   but *decltype(variable)* is not a reference, as here decltype doesn't evaluate a variable so it just the type of the
 >   variable.
 Only an **expression** is evaluted.
->   if p is a int \*,
+>   if p is a int *,
-        decltype(*p) yields reference to the int object as '\*' yields lvalue.
+        decltype(*p) yields reference to the int object as '*' yields lvalue.
         decltype(p) yields int *, type of p is int *.
-        decltype(&p) yields int **, as '&' yields an pointer to the object, here the pointer is pointer to int, so we get int **.
+        decltype(&p) yields int **, as '&' yields an pointer to the object, here the object is pointer to int, so we get int **.
 >   decltype(rvalue) yields the type of the rvalue.